-Magic is everywhere: from Harry Potter to Ancient Egypt.
-Often dismissed as a ‘fake’ science or make-belief hogwash, magic matters because our imagination does.
-Despite modern attitudes towards magic, one can easily associate the Middle Ages with magic.
+Magic is everywhere: from the captivating Harry Potter series to papyri from Ancient Egypt.
+Often dismissed as a ‘fake’ science or make-belief hogwash, magic matters because our imagination also matters.
+Despite modern and often negatives attitudes towards magic, one can easily associate premodern history with magic.
 Although there were no flying witches during the medieval times, many of the motifs we associate with witchcraft and sorcery were developed during this time period.

 In this post, you will learn what magic is (and the issues in defining it).
 You’ll also consider themes of religion and fantasy, as well as grasp the importance of medieval manuscripts and the Scientific Revolution.
-We’ll blend fiction and fact together, creating a perfect potion of historical inquiry into why we associate the Middle Ages with magic.
+We’ll blend fiction and fact together, creating a perfect potion of historical inquiry into the association between the Middle Ages and magic.

 What Is Magic?

 There are certainly issues in defining ‘magic’- many historians and anthropologists argue different interpretations.
 For the sake of brevity, magic refers to ‘the power of influencing events through supernatural, spiritual or mysterious forces.’
 Of course, there is an overlap with ‘scientific processes.’
-What one considers to be a scientific event, one calls a religious experience.
+What one considers to be a scientific event, another may consider it a religious experience.

-Because of this, we’ll argue magic refers to actions not explained via scientific knowledge.
-This is not a perfect clarification, as scientists frequently disagree with each other.
+Therefore, in this article, magic refers to actions not explained via scientific knowledge in this.
+This is not a perfect clarification, as scientists are prone to disagreement.

 Magical Manuscripts From The Middle Ages

 The Middle Ages produced many beautiful manuscripts, from healing charms to demonic magic.
-This is because magic existed in diverse forms.
+Yet, magic existed in diverse forms.
 From necromancy to Arthurian legend, medieval individuals engaged with magic in a variety of ways.
 Whether its the fiction they enjoyed or how they solved a problem, you can expect numerous methods of ‘magical thinking.’

 The truth is, magic as we see it today wasn’t how it was perceived in the Middle Ages.
 The lines between science, religion and magic were often blurry.
 Concerns of a secular world, or a complete seperation of science and religion did not quite exist.
 It’s easy to dismiss magical practice as flimsy or fake science.
 But the line between science and magic isn’t so clear.
 When one considers medieval alchemy, you see traces of modern chemistry.
 Likewise, in today’s world, we still have superstitions and concepts of ‘bad luck.’